 Students have a right to freedom of speech and may participate in political or free speech activities while on school campus.
 Students may distribute literature reflective of their views and opinions.
 Students may assemble on campus during non-instructional time to discuss their views and opinions and may participate in peaceful demonstrations on campus during non-instructional periods.
-Students may exercise these rights as long as their speech, expression, or conduct is not obscene, lewd, libelous, slanderous, does not incite students to destroy property or inflict injury upon any person, or cause a substantial disruption to school.
+Students, including student speakers at graduation and other school gatherings, may exercise - without discipline - these rights as long as their speech, expression, or conduct is not obscene, lewd, libelous, slanderous, does not incite students to destroy property or inflict injury upon any person, or cause a substantial disruption to school.

 California law permits school site administrators to establish reasonable parameters for those students who wish to exercise their free speech rights on campus or during the school day.
-School site administrators may impose restrictions on the time, place, and manner of speech or activities in order to maintain a safe and peaceful campus for all students and District employees.
-Students who fail to follow the directive of school site administrators, assemblies, sit-ins, etc., may be disciplined.
+School site administrators may impose restrictions on the time, place, and manner of speech or activities in order to maintain a safe and peaceful campus for all students and Los Angeles Unified employees.
+Students who fail to follow the directive of school site administrators or Los Angeles Unified policy concerning demonstrations, assemblies, sit-ins, etc., may be disciplined.

 Students who voluntarily leave the school campus or the classroom during a demonstration will be directed to return to the campus or classroom.
 A student's refusal to adhere to this directive will result in the recording of an unexcused absence.
 Once students are off campus, school site administrators do not have a legal obligation to protect the safety and welfare of the students.
-If the student demonstration or walk-out causes a disruption to the general public, local law enforcement may respond to the situation.
-The District has no control over how local law enforcement will handle the situation.
+If the student demonstration or walkout causes a disruption to the general public, local law enforcement may respond to the situation.
+Los Angeles Unified has no control over how local law enforcement will handle the situation.

-While the Los Angeles Unified School District recognizes and respects a student's freedom of speech rights, District employees shall not promote, endorse, or encourage students to participate in any demonstration, distribution of materials, assembly, sit-in, or walk-out during work hours or while serving as an agent or representative of LAUSD.
+While Los Angeles Unified recognizes and respects a student's freedom of speech rights, Los Angeles Unified employees shall not promote, endorse, or encourage students to participate in any demonstration, distribution of materials, assembly, sit-in, or walk-out during work hours or while serving as an agent or representative of Los Angeles Unified.
 For further information, please contact your student's school administrator.